RuizhenMai/academic-blog/differential_equations/UnitI/constant_coefficients.md

 $$\phi=\tan^{-1}(\omega/k)$$ is called the phase lag, the shift of the trigonometry function.
 And $$r$$ is the amplitude. $$k$$ is the conductivity.
 When $$k$$ goes up, $$\phi$$ goes down.
 Then the phase lag is smaller, it means we can get the response sooner(???
 Not sure).

-The Cartesion solution will be in the next note.
+The Cartesian solution will be in the next note.